Estudios Atacameños

 Estudios Atacameños is a biannual peer-reviewed academic journal on anthropology, archaeology, and the history of South America.
 The journal is published by the Instituto de Arqueología y Antropología of the Catholic University of the North and the editor-in-chief is Alejandro Garcés (Catholic University of the North).
-The journal was established by Jesuit missionary Gustavo Le Paige.
+The journal was established by Jesuits missionary Gustavo Le Paige and George Serracino.